mrererreee/ECE4305-Dice-Roll-Simulator/README.md

 Note: Basis of all HDL given for this complete system was provided by CPP ECE Professor Anas Salah Eddin. (will be left like this until I can find the VGA files that I changed to run the graphics on my monitor)
+- also not entirely optimized (in terms of application code)